Actively Recruiting

 You may qualify if you...

-- Patients with gastrointestinal disorders who have not responded to standard therapy
+- Patients with gastrointestinal disorders who have failed standard therapy

-- Symptoms or signs of gastroparesis, refractory gastroesophageal reflux disease (including persistent esophagitis, refractory heartburn, reflux-related laryngitis, and respiratory symptoms), or severe dyspepsia
+- Symptoms or manifestations of gastroparesis, refractory gastroesophageal reflux disease including persistent esophagitis, refractory heartburn, reflux-related laryngitis, and respiratory symptoms, or severe dyspepsia

-- Completion of thorough evaluation including medical history and physical exam to rule out other causes
+- Completion of a comprehensive evaluation including clinical history and physical exam to rule out other causes of symptoms

-- Signed informed consent agreeing to the use of domperidone
+- Signed informed consent agreeing to use of domperidone

 - Alkaline phosphatase less than 1.5 times the upper limit of normal

-- Alanine aminotransferase (ALT) less than twice the upper limit of normal
+- Alanine aminotransferase less than 2 times the upper limit of normal

-- Aspartate aminotransferase (AST) less than twice the upper limit of normal
+- Aspartate aminotransferase less than 2 times the upper limit of normal

-- Bilirubin less than or equal to twice the upper limit of normal
+- Bilirubin less than or equal to 2 times the upper limit of normal

-- Blood urea nitrogen (BUN) less than twice the upper limit of normal
+- Blood urea nitrogen less than 2 times the upper limit of normal

 - Creatinine less than 1.5 times the upper limit of normal

-- Stable hemoglobin level at least 8.0 g/dl
+- Stable hemoglobin greater than or equal to 8.0 g/dl

 - Potassium level between 3.0 and 5.5